-1. Every course unit has an examination.
-The examination assesses the students' mastery of the learning outcomes of the course unit.
-The enrolment of these course units is arranged for in the Examination Regulation.
+- 1. The enrolment of these course units is arranged for in the Examination Regulation.
 Participation in an examination without the required enrolment is not allowed.
-The Board of Examiners can decide to deviate from this situation due to compelling reasons in exceptional circumstances.
+The Board of Examiners can decide to deviate from this situation due to compelling reasons in exceptional circumstances. - 2.
+Notwithstanding the provisions of Article 4.2.1, there are specific periods (which have yet to be determined) during which students can enrol and de-enrol for examinations.